massygaetano/progettoSofAR/README.md

    5. In a new terminal tab

              rostopic pub /vibration_vel std_msgs/String \"1\"
+   if everything is correctly installed smartwatch must vibrate

    # How to use vibration_feedback

    Follow all steps at the git repository https://github.com/EmaroLab/imu_stream